 o.5.
-The technical organisation of competitions is entrusted to a Directoire Technique, the functions and scope of whose activities whose functions and activities are described in the Rules (cf. t.97, 0.56-62).
+The technical organisation of competitions is entrusted to a Directoire Technique, the functions and scope of whose activities are described in the Rules (cf. t.97, o.56-62).

-AUXILIARY SPECIALIZED PERSONNEL
+AUXILIARY PERSONNEL

-The Organising Committee will must appoint:

-1. Scorers and time-keepers
+- o.6.
+The organising committee will appoint: - 1.
+Scorers and time-keepers

-The organisers Organising Committee must appoint, on their own responsibility, scorers whose duty is it will be to keep the score-sheet for the bout, the pool or the match and maintain the score-boards, and a time-keeper whose duty is it will be to keep time for the duration of the bouts (cf. t.30ss).
+The organisers will appoint, on their own responsibility, scorers whose duty it will be to keep the score-sheet for the bout, the pool or the match and maintain the score-boards, and a time-keeper whose duty it will be to keep time for the duration of the bouts (cf. t.30ss).

-For finals, the Directoire Technique may must appoint a neutral delegate or a referee, wherever possible, to supervise the time-keeper, the scorer and the person responsible for the signalling apparatus.
+For finals, the Directoire Technique may appoint a delegate or a referee, neutral wherever possible, to supervise the time-keeper, the scorer and the person responsible for the scoring apparatus.